celonis/content-cli/README.md

-This is the read me file of this repository.
+This is the read me file of the content-cli repository.